antnavteam/ant_visual_prediction/README.md

-# Ants integrate proprioception, visual context and efference copies to make robust predictions
+# Ants integrate proprioception as well as visual context and efference copies to make robust predictions

 ## Description